schemaorg/schemaorg/SOFTWARE_README.md

 Deploying to GCloud
 ===================

+Run the command:

+    ./gcloud/deploy2gcloud.sh

-Run the command `./gcloud/deploy2gcloud.sh` to deploy a version of the site to an appengine instance.
+This will deploy the local version of the site to an appengine instance.
 You will need to supply a valid appengine project name and a version ID (This does not need to be the same as the Schema Version).
 Accept the default `other.yaml` yaml file name.

-There are specific deployment scripts for webscemas.org & schema.org.
+Note: There are specific deployment scripts for webscemas.org & schema.org.

+For more information about GCloud appengine see: https://cloud.google.com/appengine

 Internals
 =========